Inflectra/spira-documentation/docs/External_Bug_Tracking_Integration/Using SpiraTest with MS-TFS.md

 Click on the Security Option.
-Then in the user security menu, choose the option to enter \'Alternate Credentials\'.
+Then in the user security menu, choose the option to enter 'Alternate Credentials'.
 You need to now enter a login and password that SpiraTeam will use to connect to VSO:

 ![](img/Using_SpiraTest_with_MS-TFS_80.png)